MicrosoftDocs/CortanaSkillsKit/docs/skills/overview.md

 > Cortana: "3 copies of prints on glossy paper.
 Would you like to make a change?"
 > User: "Make it matte paper."
 > Cortana: "You would like to change the paper to matte.
 Is this correct?"
-> User: "Yes"
+> User: "Yes."
 > Cortana: "Your order has been updated."
 > ```

-Take a look at the following design guides to create engaging user experiences.
+There are design guides available to help you create engaging user experiences.

 * [Skill design principles](./design-principles.md)
 * [Invocation name guidelines](./cortana-invocation-guidelines.md)